cutiebun69/dud3-murder-mystery/README.md

 Just about all of the textures for skins and such were pulled from [Itembound: Rebound](https://www.planetminecraft.com/texture-pack/itembound-fixed/), go check it out if you ever get the chance.

 ## Knife Skins
-- Default (Just an Iron Sword, what did you expect?)
+- Default (Just an Iron Sword, what do you expect?)
 - Master Sword
 - 1000 Degree Knife
 - Brick